IoTree/IoTree42/IoTree_dir/home_user/README.md

 Send a POST request to "<server address>/api-token-auth/" Containing your login credentials.
 You will receive an auth-Token.

 Example:

-  curl --header "Content-Type: application/json" --request POST --data '{"username":"xyz","password":"xyz"}' https://<server address>/api-token-auth/
+  curl --header "Content-Type: application/json" --request POST --data '{"username":"xyz","password":"xyz"}' https://-server address-/api-token-auth/

-Then you connect your applications with Rest-Api trough the link "<server ad.>/iotree_api".
+Then you connect your applications with Rest-Api trough the link "-server ad.-/iotree_api".

 If sending a GET request the server will answer with all the nodes and leaves you have.

 Then you can do your queries: